Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 We now use \cref{L:winding_moment} and dominated convergence theorem.
 Since $\|f\|_\infty < \infty$ and $\log^m(\Delta)$ is integrable for any $m>0$, we need to prove convergence of the expectation inside the integral above.
 Now we claim that the regularised part

 converges as $\delta \to 0$.
 This follows from our assumption of a.s. convergence of Temperleyan CRSF and because the term inside the expectation is a.s. continuous function of the Temperleyan CRSF.
-Indeed, this follows from a.s. continuity properties of SLE$_2$ and the fact that the CRSF branches are made a.s. from finitely many chunks of SLE$_2$, in particular for a fixed $t$, the SLE curve is a.s. not a tangent to the boundary of circle of radius $e^{-t}$. \cref{L:reg_winding_moment} tells us that the random variable in \eqref{E:fgammat} is uniformly integrable which completes the proof of convergence of the regularised term \eqref{E:fgammat}.
+The same can be said about the skeleton using the absolute continuity statement given by \Cref{prop:lemma_abs_cont_special}.
+Indeed, this follows from a.s. continuity properties of SLE$_2$ and the fact that the CRSF branches are made a.s. from finitely many chunks of SLE$_2$, in particular for a fixed $t$, the SLE curve is a.s. not a tangent to the boundary of circle of radius $e^{-t}$ (we refer to \cite[Section 3]{BLR_Riemann2}) for details. \cref{L:reg_winding_moment} tells us that the random variable in \eqref{E:fgammat} is uniformly integrable which completes the proof of convergence of the regularised term \eqref{E:fgammat}.

 Now given a fixed $S$, choose $t \ge \log(r_{\tilde K}/\Delta)$.
 Now we claim that that the error term satisfies

 Indeed, \eqref{eq:error_30} follows by writing $\bar F_x(\gamma_x) = \bar F_x(\gamma_x,t) + \bar e_x(t)$ and then expanding and using the bounds in \cref{L:reg_winding_moment,L:err_winding_moment}.
 To finish the proof of the lemma, fix $\ve>0$.
 First choose $t $ large enough and then $\delta$ small enough so that the right hand side of \eqref{eq:error_30} is less than $\ve$.
 Next choose a smaller $\delta$ if needed so that for all $\delta'<\delta$,